 Rooted in nature, shaped by care & created not only as a place to stay but as a place that belongs to the landscape itself.

-Hello, we’re Sarah and Nick & we’ve sought to diversify and make our farm a very special place to live, work and discover.
+Gosh it’s been a journey, but we’ve sought to diversify and make our farm a very special place to live, work and discover.
 Covering over 45 acres of beautiful English countryside, the cabin is part of a long term goal to regenerate the farm, doing so hand in hand with nature.

 When an old elm tree fell in a storm three years ago, it uncovered an area we knew could be very special.
-We decided to handcraft an Artisan staycation Cabin, where 95% of the build uses recycled and reclaimed materials directly from the farm itself.
+We decided to handcraft an Artisan staycation Cabin, where 95% of the build used recycled and reclaimed materials directly from the farm itself.

-We’ve spent nearly two decades diversifying, moving forward with regenerative agriculture to give our children options for a future that doesn’t have to be defined by traditional farming.
+We believe in diversifying and moving forward with regenerative agriculture to give our children options for a future that doesn’t have to be defined by traditional farming.
 Diversifying is exhausting but paramount to aligning our values.

 Climate-Positive Living

-Our cabin was designed as a “passive house style” which operates with a light footprint and a long-term commitment to Net Zero.
+The Cabin was designed as a “passive house style” which operates with a light footprint and a long-term commitment to Net Zero.

 * Built from sustainable materials, local timber and traditional building practices.